-The Society of Creative Arts of Newtown will welcome Connecticut artist Laura Wilk for a demonstration of watercolor painting of still life at its meeting on Wednesday September 24, at 1:30 pm.
-The meeting will be in the lower level of Newtown Meeting House.
+The Society of Creative Arts of Newtown will host Charles Ray demonstrating painting of a cloudscape in acrylic on Wednesday, October 22, at 1:30 pm.
+The program will be held in the lower level of Newtown Meeting House.
 The demonstration is open to the public, free of charge.

 A bonfire and hayride with the Newtown Newcomers & Neighbors (NNN) originally scheduled for October 4 was rained out.
 The event, which is open to the public, was rescheduled for Sunday, October 19, at 5:30 pm.
 It will take place at Castle Hill Farm, 40 Sugar Lane.
 Refreshments will be offered; BYOB.
 Cost is $10 per nonmember family, which will be credited toward new membership for those who decide to join the club.

 Newtown Kindness is set to host its second annual Therapy/Comfort Dog Walk-A-Thon this Saturday, October 18, at Sea Bluff Beach from 10:30 am to 2:30 pm to celebrate the first year of the Charlotte’s Litter program.
 The event will take place near the Where Angels Play playground that was built to honor Charlotte Bacon, near the intersection of Captain Thomas Boulevard and Ocean Avenue.
 The event will celebrate the first-year program results of the Charlotte’s Litter program in recognition of the benefits of therapy and comfort dogs.